 🥗 Serves 3 | 🥚 High-Protein | 🌿 Gluten-Free | ⏱ 10-Min Meal

-If you are looking for more fresh, low-prep dishes to serve on warm days, you can also try a crunchy broccoli apple salad alongside your main course.
+If you are looking for more fresh, low-prep dishes to serve on warm days, you can also try a crunchy broccoli apple salad alongside your main course or just a simple orzo salad with chickpeas.
 It uses clean, simple ingredients that keep your kitchen time down to a minimum.

 If you shop at Trader Joe's or Whole Foods, you can find these seasonal ingredients easily during late summer.
 This recipe hits the spot for backyard barbecues, weeknight sides, or a simple Sunday brunch on the patio.